 Securing adequate funding is an important part of preparing for graduate school.
-LBJ School students fund their educations in a number of ways: federal financial aid (primarily in the form of loans), employment (both on- and off-campus), grants and fellowships.
-Many students need to employ a combination of these resources to make graduate education affordable.
+Students fund their educations in a number of ways: federal financial aid (primarily in the form of loans), employment (both on- and off-campus), grants and fellowships.

 A special note for international students:

-All LBJ School applicants are automatically reviewed on a competitive basis for merit-based fellowships during the admissions review process.
+LBJ School applicants are considered for a merit-based fellowship during the admissions review process.
 No additional application is required.
-Those receiving competitive fellowships will be notified of their award in their official LBJ School admissions letter.
-All LBJ School fellowship funds and out-of-state tuition waivers are distributed to students during the admissions process.
-Students will be notified of awards by e-mail and/or in their admission letter.
-There are no subsequent opportunities to apply for LBJ School fellowship funding once a student is enrolled.
+Those receiving these competitive fellowships will be notified of their award in their official LBJ School admission letter.

 Additional fellowship funding information is available from the University's Office of Graduate Studies.